Mchellei/cse15l-lab-reports/lab-report-4-week-8.md

 ![Image](Snippet1Outcome.jpg)
 This is the outcome of the test ran on the implementation I reviewed, it did not pass.
 ![Image](ReviewS1Outcome.jpg)
-As the failure shows the test did not pass for both markdown-parse.

 I do not think that there is a small code change that would make my program work for Snippet 1 and all related cases.
 Looking for the backtick would require the program to not only look for pairing backtick when it encountered one.
 There also needs to be more effort to produce the correct output when there is no matching backtick or when there is multiple backtick on one line.